 Our professional EAGALA certified and nurturing staff offers support for positive youth development.

-EHW offers summer camp and year-round activities where kids experience the slower pace of life.
+Ebony Horsewomen offers summer day camp and year-round programs where kids engage with unique experiences they can apply to school and their every day lives.
 We provide an environment that allows them to interact with nature and other animals.
-Our program counselors create an environment where boys and girls between the ages of 5-17 feel safe, in a unique urban agricultural environment that’s as placid as any equestrian facility in a rural area.
+Our program counselors create an environment where boys and girls between the ages of 5-17 feel safe, in a distinctive urban agricultural environment that’s as tranquil as any equestrian facility in a rural area.
 Our program participants develop real friendships and opportunities for true growth and development, and memories that last a lifetime.